27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 14. String Cheese

-Most string cheese is made from mozzarella, which is one of the lowest-fat and lowest-calorie healthy cheese options.
-If string cheese isn’t available, you’re likely to find individual sticks of Colby Jack and cheddar, which are slightly higher in calories than mozzarella but still high in vitamins and minerals.
+Most string cheese is made from part-skim mozzarella, one of the lower-calorie, lower-fat healthy cheese options.
+If string cheese isn’t available, individual sticks of Colby Jack or cheddar are common, though they’re typically higher in saturated fat and sodium.
+For a more nutritious pick, look for part-skim mozzarella, check sodium, and pair with fruit or veggie sticks.

 String Cheese Nutritional Info (per 28-gram stick)